firefist28/E-Commerce-Frontend/README.md

 - Pagination for product listing.
 - Protected routes for authorized access.

-This scalable and responsive platform provides a strong foundation for further enhancements like payment gateway integration and advanced analytics
+This scalable and responsive platform provides a strong foundation for further enhancements.

 Getting Started
 Follow these steps to set up and run the project locally: